 How many signs could we receive?

-The allocation of signs will be determined following the March 25 deadline and the review of all applications.
+The allocation of signs will be determined following the application deadline and the review of all applications.
 Partners and signage quantities will be determined from all submitted applications based on priority lakes, signage needs, number of applicants, and ensuring distribution across high priority sites.

 How are partners selected?

 Partners will be selected from all submitted applications based on criteria which include: